top of page

 At the same time there was also activity at the top of the approach.
 We now have a new phone and vape shop.

 In March 2024, signs appeared at the old Taylored Flooring Premises.
 The inside of the unit was being refurbished into Mrs Whippy's.
-As this article is published (November 2024), the shop is still not open.
+In December 2024 the doors at last opened to the general public having previously been just delivery only.

 FL225-229 2023-09-02 Phone shop to be opened top of approach (c) H Morgan.jpg